fjarri-eth/pons/docs/index.rst

     http_provider = None
     pons.HTTPProvider = lambda uri: http_provider

-    # This variable will be set when the TesterProvider is created
+    # This variable will be set when the LocalProvider is created

     root_signer = None
     orig_Account_from_key = eth_account.Account.from_key